 At this stage, your resume is complete, but that doesn't mean you have to be done.
 Are there any unique qualifications that you didn't get to highlight in the above sections?

 Are you fluent in another language?
-Do you regularly do volunteer work that aligns with your company's values?
+Do you regularly volunteer in ways that align with your company's values?
 Have you received awards for your achievements?
 Do you have too many certifications to fit into your education section?

 Qualifications like these can merit their own special sections on your resume.
 Which ones you include are up to you, but be sure to use what you already know about your company's needs and values to help you choose.